 Clery reporter training is held at least once a year.
-All paraprofessional staff also receives an RA protocol manual, participate in a semester long pre-service class that also includes information on protocols, fire safety training (annually), and active shooter training.
+All paraprofessional staff also receive a Resident Assistant protocol manual, participate in a semester long pre-service class that also includes information on protocols, and fire safety training (annually).

 The type and frequency of programs designed to inform student housing residents about housing security and enforcement procedures